The Monumental Push Behind Getting That Package Delivered By Christmas

 So across the industry, shippers and retailers have been investing in their logistics networks, pouring billions into building new warehouse and distribution facilities, delivery vehicles and technological improvements to try to get better at delivering packages in shorter periods of time.

-And even with increased automation, package delivery is still very labor intensive.
-UPS hired 100,000 extra workers to handle the holiday crush; Amazon continues to add huge numbers of contract and full and part time employees, and FedEx hired 55,000 seasonal workers to deliver about double its usual 14 million packages a day.
+But even with increased automation, package delivery is still very labor intensive.
+UPS hired 100,000 extra workers to handle the holiday crush; Amazon continues to add huge numbers of contract and full- and part-time employees, and FedEx hired 55,000 seasonal workers to deliver about double its usual 14 million packages a day.

 The science behind moving all those boxes

-A few hours before dawn at the FedEx Express distribution center on Goose Island near downtown Chicago, there's a a steady stream of semi-trucks backing into unloading bays.
+A few hours before dawn at the FedEx Express distribution center on Goose Island near downtown Chicago, there's a steady stream of semitrucks backing into unloading bays.

 Each is full of four or five giant metal containers.
 "We refer to them as cans, actually," says Michael Murphy, senior operations manager for this FedEx facility.
 He points out that many of the cans have rounded or curved edges on the top of one side.